On Combining Machine Learning with Decision Making: ML TRP on the NYC power grid

+In this experiment, the operational task is to design a route for a repair crew that is equipped to fix seven relatively more vulnerable manholes in 2009.
 The distances between the nodes were obtained from Google Maps, by querying the driving distance between each pair of nodes.
-Note that we do not want `flying' distance between two coordinates as this can be very different from the actual driving distance.
+Note that we do not want `flying' distance between two coordinates as this can be very different from the actual driving distance, especially in New York City.

+The limited resources for inspection and repair of manholes should generally be designated to the most vulnerable manholes.
+With uncertainty in many of the probability estimates, if we are not careful, it is possible that most of these resources will be spent in dealing with outliers whose probabilities are overestimated.
+The simultaneous process will generally prevent this from happening if we choose $C_1$ to have a sufficiently large positive value.

 Manhole failures are rare events.
-This means that we have many more negative labels than positive labels.
-Because of the large class imbalance, using a logistic model gives us probability estimates which are low overall, so the misclassification error is almost always the size of the whole positive class.
-To avoid this, we chose to evaluate the quality of the predictions from $f_{\lambda^{*}}$ using the area under the ROC curve (AUC), for both training and test.
-The quality of the route is indicated by computing the optimal route cost at $\lambda^{*}$.
+This means there are many more negative labels than positive labels.
+Using a logistic model gives probability estimates which are low overall, so the misclassification error is almost always the size of the whole positive class.
+Because of this, we evaluate the quality of the predictions from $f_{\lambda^{*}}$ using the area under the ROC curve (AUC), for both training and test.
+AUC is a measure of ranking quality; it is sensitive to the rank-ordering of the nodes in terms of their probability to fail, and it is not as sensitive to changes in the values of these probabilities.
+This means that as the parameter $C_1$ increases, the estimated probability values will tend to decrease, and thus the failure cost will decrease.

-Figures \ref{fig:plot_auc_7nd_m1} and \ref{fig:plot_auc_7nd_m2} show how the AUC values change with respect to the coefficient $C_{1}$ of the graph traversal cost term in the objectives of Cost 1 and Cost 2.
-The algorithms used here are the Nelder-Mead method with the MILP solver for the subproblem, and the alternating minimization method (AM) again with the MILP solver.
-Having the graph traversal cost as a regularizer lowers predictor $f_{\lambda^{*}}$'s AUC values on the training data, as expected.
-In this case, the performance on the test data is basically unchanged.
-We use a total of 4 features (that is, $x_{i} \in \mathbb{R}^{4}$).
-On the other hand, a related work on the same dataset \citep[][]{RudinETAL11} uses more number of features and get about $10$\% increase in the AUC values.
-The increase in training error for the simultaneous formulation (using Cost 1) as a function of $C_1$ is shown also in Figure \ref{fig:term1_loss_7nd_m1m2}.
-The decrease in graph traversal cost as a function of $C_1$ is shown in Figure \ref{fig:traversal_cost_plot_7nd_m1m2}.

-The naive route obtained by estimating probabilities using $\ell_{2}$-penalized logistic regression, and then simply visiting nodes according to decreasing values of these probabilities is shown in Figure \ref{fig:route_7nd_naive}.
-Figure \ref{fig:route_7nd_seq} shows the route provided by the sequential formulation.
-For the simultaneous method, there are changes in the route as the coefficient $C_{1}$ increases.
-When $C_1$ is low, the route is the same as obtained from the sequential method, in Figure \ref{fig:route_7nd_seq}.
-When the graph traversal term starts influencing the optimal solution of the objective (\ref{eqn:learning1}) because of an increase in $C_{1}$, we get a new route, depicted in Figure \ref{fig:route_7nd_optimal}.